 Final session: 9 February, 2:00 pm – 7:30 pm (AEDT) - limited spots left.

 The webinar is conducted by renowned interview coach, advanced communications strategist, author, and psychological consultant, Luan Williams.

 - Why is it that the most emotionally intelligent people can sometimes fail emotional intelligence tests?

 - And why is it that those with great personalities to practice medicine sometimes can't pass a simple personality test for medical entry?

-Bond Psychometric Test Changes
+Bond Psychometric Test

-A useful knowledge about these psychometric tests can be obtained in this fun and challenging 2-hour webinar that focuses exclusively on the Bond Psychometric Tests in Emotional Intelligence and Personality, exploring how they measure the most important aspects of YOU using standardised metrics.
+A useful knowledge about these psychometric tests can be obtained in this fun and challenging intensive 5 ½ hour webinar that focuses primarily on the Bond Psychometric Tests in Emotional Intelligence and Personality, exploring how they measure the most important aspects of YOU using standardised metrics.
 (The last 1 hour of the webinar is optional to attend, and includes a bonus 1-hour training concentrating exclusively on the Bond Medical Interview MMI – see below for more details on this bonus component.)

 But be the version of you that has prepared the right way – meaning, as an aspiring medical applicant, who is not afraid to put in the hard work and self-development that the university is seeking.

 There are no ways to ‘trick’ these tests.
 They are exclusively chosen because they measure your abilities and less malleable characteristics, and there are protections built into psychometric tests to guard against practices not aligned with the spirit of honest psychometric test-taking and medical practice.
 Your test results can predict your future performance in formative patient communication tasks and history-taking assessments during your first year of study in the Bond Medical Program.